Alex Kirilloff Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to allow 61 home runs (one per game), the eighth-fewest in baseball.
+- Rays pitchers combine to give up 61 home runs (one per game), the seventh-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.